marisoldelbrey/marisoldelbrey/README.md

 - 👋 Hi, my name is Marisol.
-- 🇵🇷 I'm a Puerto Rican first-generation college student majoring in Philosophy and minoring in Data Analytics
+- 🇵🇷 I'm a Puerto Rican first-generation college student majoring in Philosophy and minoring in Computer Science
 - 👀 I’m interested in analyzing data to solve business problems
 - 🌱 I’m currently a Break Through Tech AI Fellow at UCLA and applying my skills at Accenture
 - 💞️ I’m looking to collaborate on projects and/or opportunities for Summer 2024 internships!